mutable-learning/vce_algorithmics/vce_algorithmics/adt/array.md

 ## Defining Characteristics
 Arrays:
 - are of a fixed size
-- elements are ordered within the array
+- have elements ordered within the array
-- an index is assigned to each element to indicate position in the array
+- have an index assigned to each element to indicate position in the array

 ## Specification